syncfusion-content/windowsforms-docs/WindowsForms/Chart/Design-time-Features.md

 Below are the three tabs in the Wizard for Series.

-1. Add points to series
+1.Add points to series.
-2. Click Add button to add a new series.
+2.Click Add button to add a new series.
-3. Select the series to which you need to add points.
+3.Select the series to which you need to add points.
-4. This tab provides options to select any chart type using the Type combobox and series name using Series Name textbox.
+4.This tab provides options to select any chart type using the Type combobox and series name using Series Name textbox.
-5. Clicking the Edit points button, opens the ChartPoint Collection Editor.
+5.Clicking the Edit points button, opens the ChartPoint Collection Editor.

 ![](Chart-Wizard_images/Chart-Wizard_img4.jpeg)

-6. Click Add to add points to the series.
+6.Click Add to add points to the series.
 Give X and Y values.
 Click OK.

 ![](Chart-Wizard_images/Chart-Wizard_img5.png)